PluMGMK/vbesvga.drv/README.md

 fontsize=large
 ```

-## Linear Modes and Double Buffering

-The VBE modes used by this driver involve a framebuffer larger than can be addressed by a single segment (65536 bytes).
-VBE provides two strategies for dealing with this: bank-switching and using linear framebuffers.
-Bank-switching involves mapping only one segment at a time into physical memory, usually at address `A0000h`, whereas a linear framebuffer gets fully mapped somewhere in extended memory (i.e. beyond the 1-MiB boundary).
-This driver prefers to use linear modes when available, but unfortunately, due to a bug in `DOSX.EXE`, this is not possible when running Windows in Standard Mode while using `EMM386`.
-To ensure the driver can use linear framebuffers, you will need to run Windows in 386 Enhanced Mode, or else disable `EMM386`.

-When using a linear framebuffer, on a 386 or newer, the driver also attempts to use [Double Buffering](https://wiki.osdev.org/Double_Buffering), which improves performance by ensuring that GDI operations never have to touch video RAM directly.
-However, it involves allocating two copies of the framebuffer in system RAM, which is quite expensive (especially given that Windows 3.1 usually can't take advantage of more than a quarter of a GiB).
-If it can't allocate this much RAM, it falls back to direct VRAM access.

-Basically, if you're using 386 Enhanced Mode (or Standard Mode without `EMM386`), with a modern graphics card and a decent amount of system RAM, then the driver will probably enable Double Buffering.
-In that case, you can adjust how often the screen is redrawn using the `SwapBuffersInterval=` setting in `SYSTEM.INI`!

-The default is 16 ms, which means that the screen is redrawn just over sixty times a second.
-Unfortunately I haven't found a way to synchronize it to your monitor's blanking interval, meaning that "sixty times a second" and "60fps" won't necessarily line up as well as one might hope (see discussion [here](https://github.com/PluMGMK/vbesvga.drv/issues/55)).
-Shorter intervals lead to smoother drawing - as long as your CPU can keep up!

-If you suspect there are problems with Double Buffering, you can force-disable it by setting `SwapBuffersInterval=0`.
-This can **significantly** degrade performance for certain operations on large screens, but may be useful for debugging...
+### Limitations in Windows programs / components

+#### Program Manager icons

+When using high-colour modes, Program Manager may complain that there is not enough memory to convert all the icons.
+There is nothing I can do about this, as it is a limitation of Program Manager itself, as described [in this VOGONS post](https://www.vogons.org/viewtopic.php?t=48203).
+It tries to stuff all the 32×32 icon bitmaps for each program group into a single 64k segment, so the max icons you can have per group is floor(65535 / (32 × 32 × (Total bit depth / 8))).
+That's 31 for 16-bit modes, 21 for 24-bit modes (not accessible with `Allow3ByteMode=0`) and 15 for 32-bit modes.
+(This limitation doesn't come into play for 8-bit modes, because there is a hard limit of 50 icons anyway, regardless of bitmap sizes.)

+#### Zoom-in in Paintbrush

+The zoomed-in editing mode in Paintbrush breaks in high-colour mode if the viewport is wider than about 800 pixels (100 zoomed-in pixels).
+You can work around this issue by reducing the size of the window while working in this mode.
+The reason is that this driver doesn't implement `StretchBlt`, and so GDI falls back to its internal implementation, which limits the intermediate DIB size to (again) a 64k segment (more details [here](https://github.com/PluMGMK/vbesvga.drv/issues/77#issuecomment-2913480799)).
+Because it uses a DIB, the outcome is the same regardless of whether you use a 16-bit, 24-bit or 32-bit video mode.

+Note that this limitation doesn't apply in Windows 9x when using Paint, because in Windows 95's version of `GDI.EXE`, the intermediate DIB size limit was increased to three segments (i.e. 192 kiB) for high-colour stretching.

+#### Viewing large photographs

+The largest bitmap that can be allocated in Windows 3.1 is `0FF0000h`, i.e. about 16.7 million bytes, which is a limitation of `KRNL386.EXE`.
+This means that the largest photographs that can be viewed are 16.6 MP in 8-bit mode, 8.3 MP in 16-bit mode, ~5 MP in 24-bit mode and ~4 MP in 32-bit mode, or possibly slightly less depending on how the scanlines line up with segment boundaries.
+I guess this isn't a very common usecase anyway, but I felt I should point it out since there's nothing that can be done about it in this driver.
+(Despite the fact that ACDSee claims that the "display driver" couldn't create the bitmap in such situations!)

-## Mode selection
+### Mode selection

 When Windows boots, the driver queries the BIOS for available modes, and automatically selects the first one which fulfills the following criteria:

 * Supported by the current hardware according to the BIOS
 * Graphics mode (not text)
 * Colour mode (not black & white)
-* Resolution matches what was specified in `SYSTEM.INI`
+* Resolution matches what was specified in `SYSTEM.INI` (or the monitor's preferred resolution, or the default value of 1024×768)
 * Total bit depth (i.e. red+green+blue+padding) is exactly 1, 2, 3 (unless `Allow3ByteMode=0`) or 4 bytes
 * Either packed-pixel or direct-colour framebuffer
 * Significant bit depth (i.e. red+green+blue but without padding) matches what was specified in `SYSTEM.INI`

-The driver searches for linear modes first, and if it can't find any (or the system can't support them), it goes back and looks for bank-switching modes.
+The driver searches for linear modes (as defined [below](#linear-modes-and-double-buffering)) first, and if it can't find any (or the system can't support them), it goes back and looks for bank-switching modes (or *vice versa* if `PreferBankedModes=1`).
 If it can't find any mode matching the above criteria, it will switch the display back to text mode, print an error message and return to DOS.

-Note that this automatic search is currently the only way the driver selects modes: you cannot give it a specific VESA mode number to use.
+Note that this automatic search is the only way the driver selects modes: you cannot give it a specific VESA mode number to use.

-### Having trouble finding compatible modes?

-If you know what resolution your monitor and card support, then set the `Width` and `Height` accordingly (or allow them to be autodetected), and the driver will either boot successfully or give you a list of `Depth` values to try (if the default isn't supported).
+If you know what resolution your monitor and card support, then set the `Width` and `Height` accordingly (or allow them to be autodetected), and the driver will either boot successfully or give you a list of `Depth` values to try (if the default, 24 bits, isn't supported).

 If you're not sure which resolution to try, the `VIDMODES.COM` tool included in the releases can list the available modes on your system to give some idea.
 Example output running under DOSBox-X 2024.07.01[^1]:
 ```